RunestoneInteractive/thinkcspy/_sources/Dictionaries/Aliasingandcopying.rst

     print(opposites['right'])

 As you can see from the ``is`` operator, ``alias`` and ``opposites`` refer to the same object.

 If you want to modify a dictionary and keep a copy of the original, use the dictionary ``copy`` method.
 Since *acopy* is a copy of the dictionary, changes to it will not effect the original.
+This is the dictionary equivalent to list cloning.

 .. sourcecode:: python